SASheader1

 Support us

 Did you know that SAS is a 501(c)(3) tax-exempt private foundation in the United States?
 You can support our mission by making a tax-deductible donation.
-A gift to SAS helps outstanding young researchers launch their careers, while strengthing international scientific communication and collaboration across all levels of seniority.
+A gift to SAS helps outstanding young researchers launch their careers through our various competitive grants and awards.
 If you wish to donate to SAS for a specific purpose, like funding a new award or supporting celebrations for the 50th anniversary of the society in 2027, reach out to our General Secretary.
+Our Employer Identification Number (EIN) is 92-3513798 and you can easily look SAS up on the US Internal Revenue Service website using the organization name or the EIN.